scipy/scipy/doc/source/tutorial/signal.rst

 A function to compute this Gaussian for arbitrary :math:`x` and :math:`o` is also available ( :func:`gauss_spline` ).
-The following code and Figure uses spline-filtering to compute an edge-image (the second-derivative of a smoothed spline) of Lena's face which is an array returned by the command :func:`misc.lena`.
+The following code and Figure uses spline-filtering to compute an edge-image (the second-derivative of a smoothed spline) of a raccoon's face which is an array returned by the command :func:`misc.face`.
 The command :func:`sepfir2d` was used to apply a separable two-dimensional FIR filter with mirror- symmetric boundary conditions to the spline coefficients.
 This function is ideally suited for reconstructing samples from spline